 - Immune Response – When we learn to play an instrument, we often become inspired to create our own music.
 According to an article by Live Science, making music “enhances the immunological response, which enables us to fight viruses.”

-- Stress Relief – Playing music brings your energy and focus into a positive activity, which can help alleviate stress.
+- Stress Relief – Playing music puts your energy and focus on positive activity, which can help alleviate stress.
 Those reduced stress levels can help get your blood pressure and heart rate down to a healthy level.

 - Fine Hearing – Learning music refines your hearing skills by training you to isolate sounds as they occur.
 Studies have even shown that musicians are better at picking out specific voices and sounds in a noisy environment.